 After months of rolling lockdowns and stay-at-home orders, it's worth remembering that people are hungry for connection.
 This is not just a matter of doing better work.
 It's a hunger for community that the office has always helped to fill.

 One of our clients did exactly this, deciding to throw an in-person wine tasting for a handful of key tenant contacts.
 The event was well-attended.
 But the most valuable part of this event was the feedback we collected via the Equiem app once it had concluded.
-The attendees overwhelmingly told us they’d like attend events like this in the future, indicating the impact of an onsite celebration.
+The attendees overwhelmingly told us they'd like to attend events like this in the future, indicating the impact of an onsite celebration.

 Another client opted for an ongoing festival program to draw its workers back to the workspace.
 They used Equiem's polling and survey functionality to find out what workers would want from such a festival.
 And then, when it was all planned, they promoted the event through Equiem newsletters and on the app's news and events feed.
 When all was said and done, more people showed up than even the number of RSVPs collected on the platform.
 Onsite occupancy surged to 40% during the festival, and many of those people returned to work as a result.